 “The night is young,” was all she said on the subject.

 It was fun to see her playing the role of a fantasy girl.
 I hadn’t really thought about it much but I guess every girl would love to play that role at least once in her life.
 I was suddenly happy to be the one that allowed her to have this moment.
 I wondered if she had ever shown this side of herself to anyone else.
-The next hour was an awkward and wonderful mix of one part truck commercial, as it would appear on a European television station where they are allowed to show boobs, and two parts a sappy coming of age movie where acoustic guitars start up every other minute.
+The next hour was an awkward and wonderful mix of truck commercial, as it would appear on a European television station where they are allowed to show boobs, and a sappy coming of age movie where acoustic guitars start up every other minute.

 It got dark so we headed back to my place.
 When she told me that she never knew whether to have a second date without having sex on the first I wasn’t as surprised as you might expect because I could have sworn I saw a movie where the girl said the same thing.
 I hoped that her inhibitions were truly that low and she wasn’t just being derivative.

 I put on an old vinyl Psychedelic Furs album.
 It popped and crackled in the perfect way only an old record can.